 Emerging Cultural Leaders

-Emerging Cultural Leaders (ECL) is a seven-month skills development and mentoring program for emerging artists and cultural facilitators who live, work or have other connections to Melbourne’s western region.
+Emerging Cultural Leaders (ECL) is a five-month skills development and mentoring program for emerging artists and cultural facilitators who live, work or have other connections to Melbourne’s western region.

 The ECL program is an initiative to provide skills development and mentoring for up to 15 individuals who are seeking to enhance their community engagement and arts practice.
 Past graduates have gone on to forge their own careers in community cultural development as artists and producers.